charls96/charls96/README.md

 <h3>This is my Github page</h3>

-My passion is coding, going to gym, hang out with my friends and taking care of my beloved hair!.
+My passion is coding, going to the gym, hang out with my friends and taking care of my beloved hair!.
 I'm finishing my last year of my *_vocational training_* in ***Web Development*** and looking for an internship abroad, if you're interested send me an email. 😋

 #### 👯 I’m looking for a web development internship
 [![Gmail](https://img.shields.io/badge/-Gmail-c14438?style=flat&logo=Gmail&logoColor=white)](mailto:charly.lopez.perez@gmail.com)